oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 ## Client Authentication {#security-client-authentication}

-The authorization server MUST only rely on client authentication if the process of issuance/registration and distribution of the underlying credentials ensures their confidentiality.

-When client authentication is not possible, the authorization server SHOULD employ other means to validate the client's identity -- for example, by requiring the registration of the client redirect URI or enlisting the resource owner to confirm identity.
-A valid redirect URI is not sufficient to verify the client's identity when asking for resource owner authorization but can be used to prevent delivering credentials to a counterfeit client after obtaining resource owner authorization.

-The authorization server must consider the security implications of interacting with unauthenticated clients and take measures to limit the potential exposure of other credentials (e.g., refresh tokens) issued to such clients.

 The privileges an authorization server associates with a certain client identity MUST depend on the assessment of the overall process for client identification and client credential lifecycle management.
-For example, authentication of a dynamically registered client just ensures the authorization server it is talking to the same client again.
+For example, authentication of a dynamically registered client does not prove the identity of the client, it only ensures that repeated requests to the authorization server were made from the same client instance.
+Such clients may be limited in terms of which scopes they are allowed to request, or may have other limitations such as shorter token lifetimes.
-In contrast, if there is a registered application whose developer's identity was verified, who signed a contract and is issued a client secret that is only used in a secure backend service, the authorization server might allow this client to access more sensitive services or to use the Client Credentials grant type.
+In contrast, if there is a registered application whose developer's identity was verified, who signed a contract and is issued a client secret that is only used in a secure backend service, the authorization server might allow this client to request more sensitive scopes or to be issued longer-lasting tokens.

 ### Client Authentication of Native Apps